pinterest/gestalt/rfcs/rfcs/2023-07-globalEventsHandlersProvider-providerAuxData/README.md

 ## Motivation

-Monetization teams at Pinterest (https://ads.pinterest.com/) log and track user interaction in specific interactive components.
+Monetization teams at Pinterest (https://ads.pinterest.com/) log and track user interaction in specific interactive components and events.
 For instance, Button, Checkbox, Dropdown, IconButton, Link, NumberField, RadioButton, SearchField, SelectList, Switch, TapArea, TextArea, and TextField.
 One of the use cases for these logs is to extend the insights on experimentation allowing the monetization team to track user flows and increase campaigns optimizations.

 For developer velocity, reusability, and consistency, there's a suite of Gestalt components wrapped in additional logic and re-exported with an extended API.